joshuadanpeterson/typewriter.nvim/README.md

 - [True Zen](https://github.com/pocco81/true-zen.nvim)
 - [Twilight](https://github.com/folke/twilight.nvim)

+## Credits

+Special thanks to the following for their inspiration and ideas:

+The [Reddit post "Typewriter Scrolling"](https://www.reddit.com/r/neovim/comments/yhn7sc/typewriter_scrolling/) for the initial idea.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.